Jamie956/Jamie956.github.io/post/angular.md

 - Services are objects that abstract some common logic that you plan to reuse in multiple places.
 - Another way to think of services is as sharable objects that any part of your app can import as needed.
 - The intention of a service is to enable reuse of code.
 A service might be a set of common methods that need to be shared.
 You could have various “helper methods” that you don’t want to write over and over, such as utilities to parse data formats or authentication logic that needs to be run in multiple places.
+- Reuse functional pieces of JavaScript logic across your application.